We know the struggle to pack a lunchbox full of healthy, delicious foods that keep till midday (and that the kids will actually want to eat) is real.

-Absolutely no added sweetener in this recipe!
-They’ll never guess they’re getting another hit of veggies.
+They’ll never guess they’re getting another hit of veggies with this recipe!

 There’s a reason this is our most popular recipe of ALL TIME.
 An ingenious and creamy combo of coconut cream, cacao and chia seeds, it definitely puts those chocolate “Snack Packs” to shame.
 (Again, please be coconut aware!)